Lukasss93/laravel-larex/README.md

 > Translate Laravel Apps from a CSV File

-Laravel Larex lets you translate your whole Laravel application from a single CSV file.
+Laravel Larex lets you translate your whole Laravel application with a single CSV file.

 You can import translation entries from resources/lang files into a structured CSV, edit the translations and export them back to Laravel PHP files.